Our site uses cookies to improve the user experience and we recommend accepting its use to take full advantage of the navigation

 To preach or speak about God with our own people or family may be difficult but necessary.
 It must be said that when He was going back home, Jesus was preceded by his miracles and his word.
 Maybe, in our case, we may need a certain reputation for saintliness, whether at home or away, before “preaching” to those at home.

-In his previous comment St. John Chrysostom adds: «Please look at the Master's kindness: He does not punish them for not listening to him but He tells them sweetly: ‘The only place where prophets are not welcome is their hometown and in their own family’» (Mt 13:57)».
-It is evident Jesus would leave somewhat sadly but nonetheless He would proceed with his preaching until his word of salvation would be welcome by his own people.
+In his previous comment St. John Chrysostom adds: “Please look at the Master's kindness: He does not punish them for not listening to him but He tells them sweetly: ‘A prophet is not without honor except in his native place and in his own house’ (Mt 13:57)” It is evident Jesus would leave somewhat sadly but nonetheless He would proceed with his preaching until his word of salvation would be welcome by his own people.
 Likewise, we (that have nothing to forgive or oversee) will have to preach so that Jesus' word reaches those that we love but do not want to listen to us.